jopemachine/awesome-stars/README.md

 ## Ruby

+- [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) - A Jekyll plugin to show the last_modified_at time of a post.
 - [slashsbin/styleguide-git-commit-message](https://github.com/slashsbin/styleguide-git-commit-message) - /sBin/StyleGuide/Git/CommitMessage
 - [Homebrew/brew](https://github.com/Homebrew/brew) - 🍺 The missing package manager for macOS (or Linux)
 - [github/markup](https://github.com/github/markup) - Determines which markup library to use to render a content file (e.g. README) on GitHub